 Of course, you can also just search, which, thanks to the awesome Swiftype, features type-ahead capabilities to help you find what you’re looking for fast.

-Each section of the Guide tends to follow the same basic structure:
+Each section of the Help Center tends to follow the same basic structure:

 - Why you might want to use the feature